-We have undertaken limited marketing efforts for our proposed products and services.
+We have undertaken limited marketing efforts for ZanthoSyn and any future products and services.
 Our sales and marketing teams, and/or those of our strategic partners, will compete against the experienced and well-funded sales organizations of competitors.
 Our future revenues and ability to achieve profitability will depend largely on the effectiveness of our sales and marketing team, and we will face significant challenges and risks related to marketing our services, including, but not limited to, the following:

-- the ability of sales representatives to obtain access to or persuade adequate numbers of healthcare providers to purchase and use our products and services; - the ability to recruit, properly motivate, retain, and train adequate numbers of qualified sales and marketing personnel; - · the costs associated with hiring, training, maintaining, and expanding an effective sales and marketing team; and - assuring compliance with government regulatory requirements affecting the healthcare industry in general and our products in particular.
+- the ability of sales representatives to obtain access to or persuade adequate numbers of healthcare providers to promote and/or purchase and use our products and services; - the ability to recruit, properly motivate, retain, and train adequate numbers of qualified sales and marketing personnel; - the costs associated with hiring, training, maintaining, and expanding an effective sales and marketing team; and - assuring compliance with government regulatory requirements affecting the healthcare industry in general and our products in particular.

-Although we will be relying primarily on strategic partners to distribute our products, we may seek to establish a network of distributors in selected markets to market, sell and distribute our products.
+We may seek to establish a network of distributors in selected markets to market, sell and distribute our products.
 If we fail to select or use appropriate distributors, or if the sales and marketing strategies of such distributors prove ineffective in generating sales of our products, our future revenues would be adversely affected and we might never become profitable.

-We plan to rely on third-party distributors for sales, marketing and distribution activities.
+We may rely on third-party distributors for sales, marketing and distribution activities.

-We plan to rely on third-party distributors to sell, market, and distribute our products.
-Because we intend to rely on third-party distributors for sales, marketing and distribution activities, we will be subject to a number of risks associated with our dependence on these third-party distributors, including:
+We may rely on third-party distributors to sell, market, and distribute ZanthoSyn and any future products.
+Because we may rely on third-party distributors for sales, marketing and distribution activities, we may be subject to a number of risks associated with our dependence on these third-party distributors, including: